GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/index.md

 To disable local fonts:

 1. [Open the **Rendering** tab](#open-rendering) and check **Disable local fonts**.
-1. Reload the page and observe the font of the sentence above change to Roboto.
+1. <span class="material-icons">refresh</span> Reload the page and observe the font of the sentence above change to Roboto.

 ## Emulate a focused page